-6. The employee agrees to abide by the guidelines of the Telecommuting Policy outlined in their telecommuting agreement.
+- 4. The employee's performance has been satisfactory or better. - 5.
+The employee agrees to abide by the guidelines of the Telecommuting Policy outlined in their telecommuting agreement.

 The Green Bank provides a flexible and customized telecommuting option for all its employees.
 The general guidelines are as follows: